 - The Company appropriately maintains and manages the minutes of Board of Directors Meetings in accordance with laws and regulations, and the "Board of Directors Regulation."
-Other information relating to the performance of duties by Directors of the Board is appropriately maintained and managed by designated departments in accordance with the Company's bylaws, such as "Rules for Handling Confidential Information." - In order to prevent the mixing or leaking of confidential information obtained from multiple collaboration partners in the course of simultaneous collaborative projects with such collaboration partners, the "Rules for Handling Collaboration Information" were newly established, and training was conducted for Directors of the Board and employees regarding its thorough compliance. - For information security, the Company's bylaws on information security and the information security management system were drafted under the Group CISO; Directors of the Board and employees were provided training on such bylaws and systems. - Security measures were implemented by each division and the results of implementation were evaluated by the Information Security Management Meeting participated in by the Group CISO and division representatives to confirm the management status. - 3) Rules and other systems for managing loss risk
+Other information relating to the performance of duties by Directors of the Board is appropriately maintained and managed by designated departments in accordance with the Company's bylaws, such as "Rules for Handling Confidential Information." - In order to prevent confusion or leakage of confidential information obtained from each collaborative partner upon simultaneously proceeding with a project in collaboration with multiple partners and in order to have the intended officers and employees thoroughly comply with the collaborative information handling rules, training was promptly given to them through e-learning each time (as it was needed). - For information security, the Company's bylaws on information security and the information security management system were drafted under the Group CISO; Directors of the Board and employees were provided training on such bylaws and systems. - Each division prepared and maintained divisional business rules based on the relevant rules, promoted education and operation, and confirmed the management status once a year. - Also, each division implemented measures for information security, and the results of implementation were confirmed quarterly by the Information Security Management Meeting that consists of the Group CISO and representatives from each division.

+3) Rules and other systems for managing loss risk